-- a valid purchase order has been received by us from a UK local authority, other UK public-sector organisation or a company that has an approved credit account with us; or
+- A valid purchase order has been received by us from a UK local authority, other UK public-sector organisation or a company that has an approved credit account with us; or

 - Once we have accepted your booking, the below cancellation terms apply:

-- No refunds will be given for written cancellations received 10 days or less before the start of the training course.
+- No refunds will be given for written cancellations received 20 days or less before the start of the training course.

 - No refunds will be given if you fail to attend a course for which you have made a booking.

-- We (and our selected training partners) reserve the right to cancel training courses but will endeavour not to do so within ten working days of the start of the course.
-If a training course is cancelled, our only obligation to you will be, at our discretion, either to reschedule the cancelled course within four months or to refund in full the fees paid by you for the training course.
+- We (and our selected training partners) reserve the right to cancel training courses but will endeavour not to do so within 10 working days of the start of the course.
+If a training course is cancelled, our only obligation to you will be, at our discretion, either to reschedule the cancelled course within 4 months or to refund in full the fees paid by you for the training course.
 To the fullest extent permitted by law, we will not be liable to you in contract, tort, negligence or otherwise for any loss, damage, costs or expenses of any nature whatsoever incurred or suffered by you as a direct, indirect, special or consequential nature arising from such a cancellation.

-- Delegates from outside the UK may require visas in order to attend a training course in the UK.
+- Delegates from outside the UK may require visas to attend a training course in the UK.
 We will endeavour to provide you with reasonable support to obtain a visa, but the actual issue of a visa is beyond our control and we have no liability to you in respect of the issue of such a visa.
 We will only issue appropriate invitation letters once you have booked and paid for the course(s) you wish to attend, and our visa invitation letters will only be in respect of such course(s).
 If your visa is not issued in time for you to travel to the UK to attend your chosen course, we will, at your discretion, arrange for you to attend an alternative course at a later date or we will, without deduction, refund any course fees paid.
 We will not under any circumstances be responsible for travel costs you may have incurred.
 If your visa is issued in sufficient time for you to attend your course but you do not attend, then our standard cancellation clauses will apply, including your liability to make payment in full.

-- You are responsible for ensuring that the backgrounds of you or your delegates are suitable for the training course(s) that they are attending.
+- You are responsible for ensuring that the backgrounds of you or your delegates are suitable for the training course(s) that you/they are attending.
 We will not be liable for any refund if delegates decide that the course material is inappropriate for them or where they are unable to participate fully for any reason.
 In no circumstances will we be liable to refund any amount in excess of the agreed and paid price for any training course.
-This applies in particular (but is not limited) to any travelling, subsistence or consequential expenses of any sort incurred by delegates.
+This applies in particular (but is not limited) to any travel, subsistence or consequential expenses of any sort incurred by delegates.